jkenlooper/puzzle-massive/docs/README.md

 </details>

-## Notes on the top level directories
+## Top Level Directories and Files

 `api/` Python Flask app that the client-side app calls to get and modify data.

 `bin/` Contains various scripts that are used for deployment and other tasks.

-`certbot/` Not implemented.
-For setting up the site for https:// support.

-`chill/` App that is used for server-side rendered HTML and serves the static resources.
+`chill/`, `chill-data/`, `chill-data.sql`, `templates`, and `documents/` are used by chill app to build various pages on the site.

+`design-tokens/` settings that are used for CSS custom properties.

-`divulger/` Python app used for broadcasting puzzle piece movements via websockets.
+`divulger/` Python app that _was_ used for broadcasting puzzle piece movements via websocket.
+The Stream app has replaced this functionality.

 `docs/` Any helpful text files and such to help explain this project.

-`documents/` The chill app uses files in here to build various pages on the site.
+Contains guides on installing and developing Puzzle Massive.

+`enforcer/` Python app that is used to enforce puzzle piece stacking rules.

-`media/` Holds graphic files and other binaries that are directly used for the design of the site.
+`media/` and `source-media` Holds graphic files and other binaries that are directly used for the design of the site.

-`puzzle-massive/` When a `make dist` is run this directory holds symlinks of files and directories that will be included in a distribution.
+`mockups/` Contains mockup HTML files that show the various components that are used on the Puzzle Massive site.

 `queries/` SQL files that are used by the chill app and api app.

-`resources/`
+`resources/` Generic directory for files.

 `root/` Files that will be served at the root of the site.

+`site-specific-content/` Files that are only relevant for separate distributions of the Puzzle Massive site.
+This is typically added via a git submodule and the contents are not part of the main puzzle-massive codebase.

-`src/` Client-side source files that are compiled to the `dist/` directory via webpack.
+`src/` Client-side source files that are compiled to the `dist/` directory.

-`stats/`

-`templates/` The chill app uses these files when building the pages shown on the site.
+`stats/` AWStats (Advanced Web Statistics) setup.

+`stream/` The python app that handles sending puzzle piece movements via server-side events.

-`web/` Nginx configuration.
+`web/` NGINX web server configuration.

-`dist/`
-`frozen/`
-`include/`
-`lib/`
-`local/`
-`node_modules/`
-`share/`
-These directories are part of the build process and can be ignored.

-## Other top level files

-The below list of top level files are mostly explanatory.

-chill-data.sql
-CODE_OF_CONDUCT.md
-CONTRIBUTING.md
-db.dump.sql
-LICENSE.txt
-Makefile
-package.json
-port-registry.cfg
-README.md
-requirements.txt
-site.cfg
-site.cfg.sh
-Vagrantfile
-webpack.config.js